Optimally frequency synchronized networks of non identical Kuramoto oscillators: Previous adaptative Kuramoto's model

-In the next section we introduced an algorithm to compute synchronized networks of non identical Kuramoto oscillators, with a total connection weight as small as possible, but where these 4 previous assumptions (NDA, 2V, LR, CTM) are relaxed.
+In the next section we introduce an algorithm to compute synchronized networks of non-identical Kuramoto oscillators, with a total connection weight as small as possible, but where these 4 previous assumptions (ND, 2V, PSUL, CTM) are relaxed.